-Green Space refers to the range of green areas, which are used by the public, and includes parks, landscaped spaces in and around housing estates, sports pitches, children's play areas, wildlife and countryside areas, allotments, cemeteries and churchyards.
+Green Space refers to the range of green areas that are used by the public, and includes parks, landscaped spaces in and around housing estates, sports pitches, children's play areas, wildlife and countryside areas, allotments, cemeteries and churchyards.

-The Borough Council has produced a Playing Pitch Strategy which covers pitches use for cricket, football, hockey and rugby.
+The Borough Council has produced and adopted a Playing Pitch Strategy, which covers pitches used for cricket, football, hockey and rugby.
 These formal pitches will not, therefore, be considered alongside other green space in this strategy.